What Advisors Should Look for in an Alternative Investment

 One key way to measure diversification is through correlation, which measures the degree to which two securities move in relation to each other.
 A correlation of 1.0 implies that two assets are perfectly correlated to each other, so pairing them together would provide no diversification benefits.
 A correlation of 0 implies that they experience no correlation.
 A negative correlation would mean that they are inversely correlated and thus move in opposite directions.
 The best diversification comes from securities or asset classes that experience low or negative correlations to each other, but this can be difficult to achieve in the current market.
 Even stocks and bonds, two asset classes known to have negative correlations to each other, will often move in tandem at times.
 Alternatives offer a low correlation to stocks and bonds, which can dampen this risk.

 At Origin, one of the major advantages that we see in multifamily housing is its low correlation to equities, fixed income, and even public real estate securities (REITs).
-The matrix below shows correlation numbers for multifamily housing (NPI- Apartments) for the 20-year period ending June 30th of this year.
+The matrix below shows correlation numbers for multifamily housing (NPI- Apartments) for the 20-year period ending June 30th of 2020.
 You can see that multifamily has had only a 0.17 correlation to the broad stock market (Russell 3000), a 0.28 correlation to publicly traded real estate (FTSE Nareit All Equity REITs Index), and a negative correlation to bonds (Barclay’s Aggregate Bond Index).

-20 Year Asset Correlation Numbers
+20-Year Asset Correlation Numbers

-|Russell 3000||Barclay’s Aggregate|
+|Russell 3000||Barclay’s Aggregate

-|FTSE Nareit All Equity|
+|FTSE Nareit All Equity

 Certain alternative investments can offer additional benefits beyond the three previously discussed.
 While inflation has been low for the last several years, some fear that it may pick up with the amount of stimulus provided by Congress and the Federal Reserve.
 Real estate and other real assets can serve as an effective inflation hedge as their valuations participate in the growth of prices.
 Other investments, such as bonds and cash, will see their purchasing power decay at these times, and will thus lose value.

 Alternatives can provide powerful tax benefits as well.
-The Origin Income Plus Fund provides a 6.4% distribution and writes off depreciation and other expenses to offset the majority of this income.
+The Origin Income Plus Fund provides a current 5.6% distribution and writes off depreciation and other expenses to offset the majority of this income.
 This creates great tax efficiency for the end investor, which passes through to their K1.
 In addition, our buy and hold strategy for the fund limits capital gains (and transaction costs), which can otherwise serve as a major drag on performance.
 These benefits can add up to significant gains over an extended period of time.

 Finally, one less quantifiable benefit that alternatives can provide to clients is the ability to partake in a new and exciting opportunity that they find interesting.
 The investment landscape is one that is ever-changing.
 There will always be new ideas that thrive and need capital along the way.
 Alternative investments provide a means for your clients to take part.